 1960s Push Towards Higher Varietal Percentages

-"By the late 1960s, those winemakers who had laid an early foundation for premium wines were producing very high quality wines...
+"By the late 1960s, those winemakers who had laid an early foundation for premium wines were producing very high-quality wines...
 Both the success of these pioneers and the new interest in premium European wines had a profound effect.
-Within a decade, the California wine scene has virually been turned upside-down."
+Within a decade, the California wine scene has virtually been turned upside-down."

 There was, however, a growing consensus at the time that the federal law allowing varietal labeling with a minimum of 51% of a stated grape going into wines was simply not enough.
 In his October 1969 article entitled "Is There Great Wine In California?" published in Esquire magazine, the noted (at the time) wine critic and bon vivant Roy Andries de Groot echoed the growing frustration with the old law among the growing legions of American wine aficionados:

-In every country the first wines are those with the strongly individual character of a particular type of grape.
-Bordeaux is dominated by Cabernet Sauvignon, Burgundy by Pinot noir.
+In every country, the first wines are those with the strong individual character of a particular type of grape.
+Bordeaux is dominated by Cabernet Sauvignon, and Burgundy by Pinot Noir.
 If you buy a French Chablis or Montrachet, the French government stands behind the label, to guarantee that the wine is made 100% from the Pinot Chardonnay grape.
 There is a specific legal definition of every wine village in France.
 This is known as the "controlled appellation" law.

 The U.S. has the weakest such law of any wine-producing country.
-If you buy a California bottle labeled "Pinot Chardonnay," the law requires that only 51% of the wine in that bottle need to be from the Pinot Chardonnay grape.
+If you buy a California bottle labeled "Pinot Chardonnay," the law requires that only 51% of the wine in that bottle needs to be from the Pinot Chardonnay grape.
 The remaining 49% can be cheaper juice from any lesser grape.
-The unfair competiton against the fine producer is obvious.
-He makes his wine 100% from the noble and expensive grape, and therefore has to charge, perhaps, $4 or $5 a bottle.
-His competition, takking full advantage of the 51% law, is still allowed to mark his label Pinot Charodnnay, but can sell his bottle for around $2.25.
+The unfair competition against the fine producer is obvious.
+He makes his wine 100% from the noble and expensive grape and therefore has to charge, perhaps, $4 or $5 a bottle.
+His competition, taking full advantage of the 51% law, is still allowed to mark his label Pinot Chardonnay, but can sell his bottle for around $2.25.
 Yet one only has to taste the two wines side by side to realize the 100% single-grape is as a prince to the 51% pauper!"

 Finally bowing to this growing sentiment, in 1978 the BATF (Bureau of Alcohol, Tobacco and Firearms, which took over regulation of alcoholic beverages in 1972) finally did pass an amendment raising the federal minimum for varietal wine labeling to 75%.
 This ruling went into effect on January 1, 1983.